CUBRID/cubrid-manual/en/admin/systemtap.rst

 .. function:: conn_start(connection_id, user)

-     This marker is triggered after the query execution has begun.
+    This marker is triggered when the query execution process on the server has begun.

-    :param query_string: string representing the query to be executed.
-    :param query_id: Query identifier.
     :param connection_id: an integer containing the connection ID.
     :param user: The username used by this connection.